smathot/eeg_eyetracking_parser/readme.md

 raw.plot()
 ```

 Plot the voltage across four occipital electrodes locked to cue onset for three seconds.
+This is done separately for three different conditions, defined by `cue_eccentricity`.

 ```python
 import mne